nikovett/charging-planner/README.md

 **Works with any car.** The planner schedules the charger, not the car.
 No car integration, no brand-specific API, no pairing required.
 Swap cars and nothing changes — the charger infrastructure stays the same and the planner keeps working exactly as before.

 **Modular charger delivery.** Each charger type is a small handler script with a single deliver function.
-A Charge Amps handler is included out of the box — a home automation system, a custom API, or any other target can be added without touching the core planner.
+Charge Amps and Easee handlers are included out of the box — a home automation system, a custom API, or any other target can be added without touching the core planner.

 **Fits any setup, any schedule.** A 3.7 kW charger needs long overnight charging window; a 22 kW charger benefits from hunting the cheapest short charging windows wherever they fall.
 Run multiple profiles simultaneously — weekday topup, weekend overnight, each with its own duration, window, mode, and charger — all from one config file.
 Both the preferred charging window and required hours can be configured per day of the week within each profile.